ssiccha/ideas/research-ideas/CD.md

 # Cartesian Decompositions

+- generalize CDs for simple diagonal type?
+- compute a CD for PA type with a randomized algorithm?

 - bijection between CDs and direct factorization of perm groups?
 - Is there a bijection between CDs respected by a group in PA and block systems (BS) respected by its counterpart in imprimitive action?